olemoudi/olemoudi.github.io/_posts/2020-03-23-can-facebook-read-whatsapp.md

 On top of that, unfortunately even if no failures or bugs were found on WhatsApp, this does not guarantee that some leak is yet to be discovered.
 Quoting [a whitepaper on the matter](https://www.microsoft.com/en-us/research/wp-content/uploads/2015/09/unfalsifiabilityOfSecurityClaims.pdf) from Microsoft:

->*there is an inherent asymmetry in computer security: things can be declared insecure by observation, but not the reverse. **There is no observation that allows us to declare an arbitrary system or technique secure**.*
+>*There is an inherent asymmetry in computer security: things can be declared insecure by observation, but not the reverse. **There is no observation that allows us to declare an arbitrary system or technique secure**.*

 And this happens to be true even for companies that take pride on respect for the privacy of their users